CSCfi/csc-user-guide/docs/apps/sofi3D.md

 ## Example batch job

-SOFI3D creates many auxiliary files, so in this exmaple subdirectories are used to reduce clutter.
+SOFI3D creates many auxiliary files, so in this example subdirectories are used to reduce clutter.

 ```
  #!/bin/bash